-Review plan design > Management presents its initial recommendations for compensation structure and supporting rationale for the upcoming ρ See page 50 for this year's compensation year to the management resources and compensation committee.This includes:compensation components program compensation mix performance measures The management resources and compensation committee discusses the recommendations and provides feedback to management.
-The committee seeks advice and guidance about compensation issues from its independent compensation advisor, and may seek feedback from shareholders and proxy advisory firms The risk committee reviews the risk management aspects of the program Once the recommendations are finalized, the management resources and compensation committee recommends the compensation program and structure to the board for approval T Set performance goals Set pe rformance goals > The board approves the individual performance goals of the CEO and other senior executives Set pe rformance goals See pages 54 and 59 for this year's performance goals > and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of Set pe See pages 54 and 59 for this year's > and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of control functions reviews, approves and recommends to the board the business performance measures and financial targets for incentive plan purposes.
-Targets are aligned with the board-approved plans and are intended to be achievable yet provide a performance "stretch" Set pe See pages 54 and 59 for this year's > and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of control functions reviews, approves and recommends to the board the business performance measures and financial targets for incentive plan purposes.
-Targets are aligned with the board-approved plans and are intended to be achievable yet provide a performance Ongoi See pages 54 and 59 for this year's > and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of control functions reviews, approves and recommends to the board the business performance measures and financial targets for incentive plan purposes.
-Targets are aligned with the board-approved plans and are intended to be achievable yet provide a performance "stretch" reviews stress tests of different scenarios to set appropriate financial targets, performance peer group composition and plan changes Ongoi See pages 54 and 59 for this year's performance goals > > and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of control functions reviews, approves and recommends to the board the business performance measures and financial targets for incentive plan purposes.
-Targets are aligned with the board-approved plans and are intended to be achievable yet provide a performance "stretch" reviews stress tests of different scenarios to set appropriate financial targets, performance peer group composition and plan changes
+Review plan design Management presents its initial recommendations for compensation structure and supporting rationale for the upcoming year to the management resources and compensation committee.
+This includes: compensation components compensation mix performance measures The management resources and compensation committee discusses the recommendations and provides feedback to management.
+The committee seeks advice and guidance about compensation issues from its independent compensation advisor, and may seek feedback from shareholders and proxy advisory firms The risk committee reviews the risk management aspects of the program Once the recommendations are finalized, the management resources and compensation committee recommends the compensation program and structure to the board for approval Set per rformance goals See pages 54 and 57 for this year's performance goals > The board approves the individual performance goals of the CEO and other senior executives The management resources and compensation committee: reviews, approves and recommends to the board the individual performance goals of the executive leadership team and heads of control functions reviews, approves and recommends to the board the business performance measures and financial targets for incentive plan purposes.
+Targets are aligned with the board-approved plans and are intended to be achievable yet provide a performance "stretch" reviews stress tests of different scenarios to set appropriate financial targets, performance peer group composition and plan changes Ongoing review of market and trends See page 48 for more about compensation benchmarking > The management resources and compensation committee: reviews and approves changes to the composition of the compensation and performance peer groups reviews the competitive positioning of target compensation against desired market positioning reviews ongoing trends

-Assess performance > The CFO presents and discusses the business performance results with the management resources and compensation committee Q See pages 56 and 62 for this year's performance results The independent advisor provides their perspective on the soundness of performance measures and standards used for the incentive plans The management resources and compensation committee reviews the performance factors for the annual incentive plan and performance share units The board reviews the performance results and assesses circumstances that might result in a discretionary adjustment, and then approves the performance factors Management presents to the management resources and compensation committee a summary of any adjustments to incentive compensation for material risk takers resulting from reports from internal audit, compliance or risk management Finali Comp ze ensation > The CEO discusses and approves the individual performance and compensation recommendations for all executive leadership team Q See the named executive profiles members and heads of control functions with the management resources and compensation committee starting on page 63 for details about their compensation this year During sessions held without management, the management resources and compensation committee and the board discuss compensation for the CEO, all executive leadership team members and heads of control function The board exercises independent judgment when making final compensation decisions
+Assess performance > The CFO presents and discusses the business performance results with the management resources and compensation committee See pages 54 and 59 for this year's performance results The independent advisor provides their perspective on the soundness of performance measures and standards used for the incentive plans The management resources and compensation committee reviews the performance factors for the annual incentive plan and performance share units The board reviews the performance results and assesses circumstances that might result in a discretionary adjustment, and then approves the performance factors Management presents to the management resources and compensation committee a summary of any adjustments to incentive compensation for material risk takers resulting from reports from internal audit, compliance or risk management Finalize > The CEO discusses and approves the individual performance and compensation recommendations for all executive leadership tear members and heads of control functions with the management See the named executive profiles resources and compensation committee for details about their compensation this year During sessions held without management, the management resources and compensation committee and the board discuss compensation for the CEO, all executive leadership team members and heads of control functions The board exercises independent judgment when making final compensation decisions